Mangrove tree distribution: Arabian Peninsula

 The wide and shallow shelf on Yemen's Red Sea coast consists of unconsolidated sediments, which support 11 species of seagrasses up to 500 m offshore on the shoreward side of sand spits, islands and reefs.
 Fragmented mangrove patches cover around 30-50 km2 along the coast (100-200 m wide along a 122 km stretch).
 The mangrove forest of Kamaran island was logged in the early 20th century, and the timber used for construction in Aden.

 The mangrove forests along the shoreline of the United Arab Emirates are an integral part of its coastal ecosystem.
 The Environment Agency – Abu Dhabi (EAD) is currently working on rehabilitation, conservation and protection of mangrove forests in seven key sites in Abu Dhabi including: Saadiyat Island, Jubail Island, Marawah Marine Biosphere Reserve (which also comprises Bu Tinah Island), Bu Sayeef Protected Area, Ras Gharab, the Eastern Corniche and Ras Ghanada.

 Oman supports large areas of mangroves near Muscat, in particular at Shinas, Qurm Park and Mahout Island.
 In Arabic, mangrove trees are known as qurm (قُرْم), thus the mangrove area in Oman is known as Qurm Park.

-A small mangrove area is present in the Kingdom of Bahrain.
+Mangroves are found in seven regions in the Kingdom of Bahrain: Arad Bay Reserve, Tubli Bay Reserve, Nabih Saleh, Sitra Island and Aker, Ras Sanad, Sitra Industrial Area, Ras Hayyan.
+To help preserve and strengthen the coastline, Bahrain committed at COP26 to quadruple its mangrove trees by 2035, increasing their number from 400,000 to 1.6 million.
+The initiative aims to protect and restore 15 million hectares of mangroves by 2030.